LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-23-35-05.png)

-  6\. **Turkey**
+  6\. **TURKEY**

 Located on two continents Turkey offers a unique blend of East & West.

-Turkey has an abundance of stunning coastlines and charming resorts.
+It has an abundance of stunning coastlines and charming resorts, ideal for any romantic getaway or family vacation.
+Take a look at some of the amazing historical architecture it has on offer, creating breathtaking scenery for any warm weather getaway.

-Tourist attractions:-

 * Aya Sofya